you are being redirected

 Start-ups may seek financing from alternative resources, such as:

-• Venture capitalist funds that professionally invest large sums of money in new businesses, while helping to build the company so as to increase its valuation, anticipating acquisition or the company going public.
+• Venture capital funds that professionally invest large sums of money in new businesses, while helping to build the company so as to increase its valuation, anticipating acquisition or the company going public.

-In such cases, investors typically require minority stakes in the start-ups, while some also take over positions on the board of directors or other advisory boards.
+In such cases, investors typically require a minority stake in the start-up, while some also take over positions on the board of directors or other advisory boards.

 slovenia

-The typical instruments of start-up financing are: (i) grants and subsidies; (ii) convertible in-vestments and shareholder loans; and (iii) equity financing (typically structured as a share capital increase with cash contributions (povečanje osnovnega kapitala z denarnimi vložki)).
-Later stage start-up companies may also access debt finance, such as micro-loans and loan guarantees, offered on subsidised terms by SID Banka, a state-owned development and export finance bank, through various of its SME support schemes.
+The typical instruments of start-up financing are: (i) public grants and subsidies; (ii) convertible investments and shareholder loans; and (iii) equity financing – typically structured as a share capital increase with cash contributions (povečanje osnovnega kapitala z denarnimi vložki).
+Later-stage start-up companies may also access debt finance, such as micro-loans and loan guarantees, offered on subsidised terms by SID Banka, a state-owned export and development bank, through various of its SME support schemes.
+In addition, equity-based and reward-based crowdfunding (e.g. via Kickstarter, Indiegogo, Adrifund and Conda) is becoming increasingly popular among Slovenian start-ups.

 austria